tchwrks/storybook-text-search/README.md

 npx storybook-search-build-index  # build index
 ```
->*A hosted Storybook with expanded documentation and a live demo will be released soon*
+>*I'm hoping to release a hosted Storybook with expanded documentation and a live demo with the 1.0.0 release for SB9 (@noah)*

 ### Note on Framework Compatibility